Militias Test The Civility Of An Arizona Border Town

 He's referring to what happened last year, when militia groups came and spread wild conspiracy theories that the townspeople were in cahoots with Mexican drug cartels and sex traffickers.

-One group — the Utah Gun Exchange -- rolled into Arivaca in a black armored vehicle, emblazoned with the slogan "TAKE YOUR COUNTRY BACK," and with a replica machine gun mounted on top.
+One group — the Utah Gun Exchange — rolled into Arivaca in a black armored vehicle, emblazoned with the slogan "TAKE YOUR COUNTRY BACK" and with a replica machine gun mounted on top.

-At the local hang-out, tensions are up close
+At the local hangout, tensions are up close

-Many locals gather each morning at the local hangout, Caffe Aribac, which offers organic coffee blends like Kaldi's Dancing Goats on the menu and tie-dyed tee shirts for sale up front.
+Many locals gather each morning at the local hangout, Caffe Aribac, which offers organic coffee blends like Kaldi's Dancing Goats on the menu and tie-dyed T-shirts for sale up front.

-On the "Thank You for Not Smoking" sign, someone has taken a black magic marker and scrawled the letter "P" over the "N" in "Not."
+On the "Thank You for Not Smoking" sign, someone has taken a black marker and scrawled the letter "P" over the "N" in "Not."

-Heidi Richter works behind the counter, and sees tensions over immigration up close.
-Her customers include long-time locals, militia members, Border Patrol agents, and volunteers for the humanitarian groups that leave food and water for border-crossers out in the desert.
+Heidi Richter works behind the counter and sees tensions over immigration up close.
+Her customers include longtime locals, militia members, Border Patrol agents, and volunteers for the humanitarian groups that leave food and water for border-crossers out in the desert.

 "When you get both sides in here," Richter says, "there is a palpable, tense silence, and they won't speak to each other.
 They kind of stare each other down.
 It's almost like both sides just think the other side is evil.
 And therein lies one of the biggest problems."